Sal Vulcano: Impractical Jokers and other television shows

 Impractical Jokers premiered on December 15, 2011, on TruTV, which was watched by over 32 million viewers in its first season.
 The show has become the most popular series on TruTV and has boosted Vulcano into the public eye.
 As of November 2017, Sal was the most punished joker on the show.
 In season 3, episode 26 "The Permanent Punishment", Quinn, Murray and Vulcano lost and had to get a tattoo of Gatto's choice.
 Vulcano was given a Jaden Smith tattoo, which became a running gag for the show.

 In October 2019, Vulcano, along with the other members of The Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens."
 The series was renewed for a third season.

-In 2019, Vulcano appeared as the celebrity guest on episode 2 of Straight Up Steve Austin.
+In August 2019, Vulcano appeared as the celebrity guest on episode 2 of Straight Up Steve Austin.

 In February 2021, as a result of a punishment on the show, Vulcano was renamed to Prince Herb for the rest of the show's season as well as in all his media appearances.
 The punishment episode aired on April 29, 2021.
 However, after Gatto left the show in December 2021, the Prince Herb alias was dropped by Vulcano, and in the first episode without Gatto, aired on April 2, 2022, the other jokers officially retired Prince Herb.

-In June 2022, Vulcano appeared in season 1, episode 9 "Babysitting Lemurs" of Would I Lie to You?.
-He also appeared in season 4, episode 4 of the show What We Do in the Shadows.
+In June 2022, Vulcano appeared in season 1, episode 9, "Babysitting Lemurs", of Would I Lie to You?.
+He also appeared in season 4, episode 5 of the show What We Do in the Shadows.

 Vulcano made a cameo appearance in the 2022 film Clerks III.
 He served as an executive producer for the 2025 TV special Foul Play with Anthony Davis.

+In Janaury 2026, Vulcano appeared as a guest on season two episode seven of Everything on the Menu with Braun Strowman.